distantreading/WG1/titlePilotStudy/data/dataPreparation.md

 - categories such as genre indicator applicable to literary concepts
 - if something is not clear, we need to coordinate!
 Annotations need to be first of all consistent!
 - column 35 "titleFocus": this is a subjective decision, and we expect them to be divergent when the same titles annotated by two different persons

+Specifications after the discussions on 26-29th of May 2020:
+- please use only ASCII characters for latin alphabet languages;
+- small case for all words, including proper names, when copied in the columns;
+- for cyrillic titles, they can stay as they are, but a colum with a transliteration and a rough translation would be highly appreciated; it does not has to be a certified translation, just something to help the non-slavic speaker grasp the main idea.
+It will be usefull when writing the paper.
+- if there are several persons, places or other entities in a title, please duplicate the appropriate columns accordingly (ex. person2, person2Status, person2Attribution, person2Determiner, person2Role, person2Syntax).
+- if the same person has two statuses, mark them in the same column, separated with a coma.
+Same for the attribution, if there are two of them.
+- we do not need to lemmatize when "splitting" the title in the columns - it can stay inflected.